tgfrerer/island/plan.md

 ## (B)

+- let camera controller accept an event input stream instead of directly controlling it - mouse and key event state needs to be accumulated inside the camera controller, not outside...

+- add a geometry generator module - something for us to experiment with

 - extend pipeline builder to not use vk objects, but to keep its own state which may be modified via method calls.
 This will allow us to clean up the pipeline builder api, and will also remove temporary allocations which are not used once a pipeline state object has been created for the first time.

+- LeImageAttachmentInfo is not very discoverable - we need to think about a better way to set properties for attachments

 - the way we use LeImageAttachmentInfo is over-specified - it would be great to find a more terse struct, which does not cross the abstraction